hmcts/opal-maintenance-service/.github/CONTRIBUTING.md

 We're happy to accept 3rd-party contributions.
 Please make sure you read this document before you do any work though, as we have some expectations related to the content and quality of change sets.

-## What you should know about this application

-This project is a template Spring Boot application.
-It aims to speed up the creation of new Spring APIs in HMCTS projects, by serving as the initial setup of each API.

 ## Before contributing